 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

-- National Center for Biotechnology Information — Bupropion abuse and overdose
+- National Library of Medicine — Bupropion abuse and overdose

 - National Library of Medicine — Fatal bupropion overdose

 - National Library of Medicine — Significant Treatment Effect of Bupropion in Patients With Bipolar Disorder but Similar Phase-Shifting Rate as Other Antidepressants